 I’ve mentioned that you should not have a generic SEO process.

 I’m still sticking to what I’ve said.
 A system and a process are two different entities.

-A system is a core element that you implement to your business.
+A system is a core element that you implement in your business.
 Whereas, processes are the small elements that you get into order to make the system work efficiently.
 The processes within the system can change overtime to make sure the system works efficiently without any issues.

 Do you know why you need a system for SEO?

 Even if you’re not around or not working on a company’s SEO work, it should automatically work.
 You won’t be able to perform every SEO task on your own.
 At some point, you need to outsource the tasks to someone else or hire someone to work for you.

 So the ones working with you should get tasks assigned to them perfectly to make sure the system is not affected.
 Let me give you an example,

 You want to rank for a competitive keyword.
 So ranking for the competition is your main objective and the system you’ve created will work on achieving the objective.
 So, to achieve the objective there are few processes that need to be carried out:

 - In-depth research on the keywords and find opportunities and weaknesses.